The Annual Canvass

 Want to come off the open register?

-If your details are on the open register and you wish to come off then you can ask for it to be removed.
-Just contact electoral services by email, giving your name and address to firstname.lastname@example.org or by phoning the helpline 01372 732120 or 732152.
+If your details are on the open register and you wish them to come off then you can ask for them to be removed.
+Contact electoral services by email, giving your name and address to email@example.com or by phoning the helpline 01372 732120 or 732152.

-You can also go back onto the open register by following the same process.
+You can also go back onto the open register by requesting to do so in writing.

 Checking the new register

-The new register will be published on 1 December 2017 and can be checked from that date at the town hall.
+The new register will be published on 1 December 2022 and can be checked after that date at the Town Hall.

-The new register will be used to run any elections that are held in 2018.
+The new register will be used to run any elections that may be held in 2023.

 Need more help?